-- No more than 2 Directed Study Requests will be granted permitted per academic year per student. - Minimum cumulative GPA required for approval of any Directed Study request is 2.0. - Directed Study will not be granted after the 12th week of instruction.
+No more than 2 Directed Study Requests will be permitted per academic year per student.

+Minimum cumulative GPA required for approval of any Directed Study request is 2.0.

+Directed Study Requests will not be granted after the 12th week of instruction.

+Directed Study

+To make up for absences caused by extenuating circumstances, students may petition for Reinstatement to a course by completing a Directed Study Request and submitting it for review to the Academic Committee

+Reinstatement to a Course

+The instructor may reinstate a student dropped from a course provided the instructor believes the student can successfully complete the course in the current semester.
+The course instructor shall determine the granting and conditions of the Directed Study.